Alice Zimmern: Career

-Zimmern ceased to teach in schools in 1894, but continued to tutor private students in Classics.
+Zimmern ceased to teach in schools in 1894, but continued to tutor private students.
 She regularly wrote journal articles on comparative education and the education of women.
 Her book Women's Suffrage in Many Lands (1909) appeared to coincide with the Fourth Congress of the International Women's Suffrage Alliance.
 This book and The Renaissance of Girls' Education (1898) made big contributions to the debate on the education and rights of women in Zimmern's time.
 In the former she noted an "intimate... connexion between enfranchisement and the just treatment of women."
 While most of her arguments are moderate and pragmatic, she acknowledges the militant tactics of British suffragettes as effective in making women's suffrage "the question of the day".
+In the contrary, she was a pacifist.
+In addition, Zimmern partook in the 1908 Great Procession, riding in a car with the Women's Franchise logo.
+Zimmern was noted to chair and speak at many suffrage meetings.

 Much of Zimmern's research was done in the British Museum Reading Room, where she associated with suffragists and Fabians such as Edith Bland, Eleanor Marx, and Beatrice Potter.
-Other works by Zimmern include Demand and Achievement.
-The International Women's Suffrage Movement (1912), a translation of Paul Kajus von Hoesbroech's Fourteen Years a Jesuit (1911), and Gods and Heroes of the North (1907).
+Other works by Zimmern include Demand and Achievement, The International Women's Suffrage Movement (1912), a translation of Paul Kajus von Hoesbroech's Fourteen Years a Jesuit (1911), and Gods and Heroes of the North (1907).
+Zimmern also supported the creation of the first library of international feminism as she oversaw the library at the International Women's Franchise Club in Grafton Street in Central London.

 Resident in Hampstead in her later years, Zimmern was limited in her capacity to travel in the last decades of her life, although she remained interested in the rights of women and in pacifism, and continued to entertain many visitors from abroad.
+She was limited by her arthritis.
 Her last work was a translation of The Origins of the War (1917) by Take Ionescu.
 She was unmarried and died at her home, 45 Clevedon Mansions, Highgate Road, London, on 22 March 1939.
-She was buried on 25 March at Kentish Town parish church.
+Her funeral took place in Kentish Town and she was buried at Abney Park Cemetery.
+Where she was buried with her parents and Eliza Mabbutt, her father's housekeeper in his widowerhood.
 She left £150 to Girton College to establish the Alice Zimmern Memorial Prize in Classics.